Vidadi Muradov

 Vidadi Aydin oglu Muradov (5 March 1956 – 5 November 2021) was an Azerbaijani carpet specialist and academic.

 Life

-Vidadi Muradov was born on 5 March 1956 in Barda city of the republic of Azerbaijan.
+Vidadi Muradov was born on 5 March 1956 in Barda city of the Republic of Azerbaijan.
 During 1974–1980 he studied at the Moscow Cooperative Institute, Economy Faculty, to obtain a degree in the "Organization of Economy."
 From 1980 until 1994, he worked at different organizations of the republic as an economist.
-From 2006 until his death in 2021 he was the consultant of the Affairs Office of the President of the Republic of Azerbaijan.
-He was the founder of scientific-research and production center – "Azer-Ilme," founded in October 1994.
-The objective of "Azer-Ilme" is to restore long forgotten designs, produce high-quality carpets, and publicize the Azerbaijani carpets decorating a number of private collections and world museums.
+From 2006 until his death in 2021, he was the consultant of the Affairs Office of the President of the Republic of Azerbaijan.
+He was the founder of the scientific research and production center "Azer-Ilme," founded in October 1994.
+The objective of "Azer-Ilme" is to restore long-forgotten designs, produce high-quality carpets, and publicize the Azerbaijani carpets decorating a number of private collections and world museums.